kwea123/ngp_pl/README.md

 # ngp_pl
-Instant-ngp in pytorch+cuda trained with pytorch-lightning (**high quality with high speed**).
+Instant-ngp (only NeRF) in pytorch+cuda trained with pytorch-lightning (**high quality with high speed**).
 I hope this repo can facilitate future research, and am grateful if you can share it (and a citation is highly appreciated)!

 https://user-images.githubusercontent.com/11364490/176821462-83078563-28e1-4563-8e7a-5613b505e54a.mp4